 Royal Albert Hall 2017 & 2018

-In 2017 the David Brownlow Charitable Foundation donated £100,000 towards The Royal Albert Hall's apprenticeship scheme.
+In 2017 the David Brownlow Charitable Foundation agreed a 3 year funding programme for The Royal Albert Hall's apprenticeship scheme.
 Each year the hall delivers innovative education programmes and outreach projects for thousands of children and adults each year.
 Whether it is providing a child with their very first opportunity to pick up an instrument, or improving the quality of life in a care home through the power of music, the Hall’s work has a positive and lasting effect on everyone involved.

 Waltham St Lawrence Primary School